Foundation

 The Foundation’s budget is kept separate from the club’s operating budget.
 The Foundation accepts donations and bequests and considers suggestions from members for charitable donations and financial support.
 It is guided in its activities by documents currently in place with regard to its mission and investment policy.
 Members can be assured that Board members are credible and that all monies raised will go to support that mission.

-Agencies receiving funding from Zonta Foundation in 2022
+Agencies receiving funding from Zonta Foundation in 2024

-Milwaukee Muslim Women’s Coalition Our Peaceful Home Youth Leadership Program
+Milwaukee Muslim Women’s Coalition $4000

-The Women’s Center Waukesha
+The Women’s Center $4000

-Milwaukee Women’s Center Emergency Shelter
+Milwaukee Women’s Center $4000

 Many of the agencies that received funding in the past: